loftuxab/alfresco-jmx/README.md

 ###Why?

-JMX (Java Messaging eXtensions) capabilities have been previously only available to Alfresco Enterprise installations.
+JMX (Java Management eXtensions) capabilities have been previously only available to Alfresco Enterprise installations.
 This module brings JMX to Alfresco Community edition installations, including installations of [LXCommunity ECM](https://loftux.se/en/products-and-add-ons/lxcommunity).

 The existing JMX implementation available with Alfresco Enterprise is based on a proprietary implementation of JMX related beans.
 Since then, Spring framework has included built-in support for adding annotations to make it easier to develop and build JMX resource and operation exporting beans.